horacephair/horacephair.github.io/index.md

 ### Saluthaus
 <em>Hoyt, Griffin, and Audrey II (who is a cat)(none of our plants consume live humans)</em>

 The guest room is now upstairs.
+Griffin will, sadly, be in Hermiston for his birthday, which coincides with this party.

 * Guest room: Iris, Ashley, and Christopher
 * Book loft: